bird icon for twitter bird icon for twitter

 3) slaps the teenage Aiden repeatedly, telling him, "I own you, you f - -, you waste!"

 This un-American (indeed Nazi-like) law enforcement makes sense only if we believe the Drug War lie that plant medicine is pure evil, but that's wrong!
+God himself said his creation was good, both as to flora and fauna.
 Jules Verne and HG Wells wrote their best work under the influence of coca wine.
 Marcus Aurelius and Benjamin Franklin enjoyed opium.
-The entire Vedic-Hindu religion was inspired by the psychoactive effects of a plant, and Plato's views about the afterlife were inspired by his participation in the psychedelic-fueled Eleusinian mysteries.
+The entire Vedic-Hindu religion was inspired by the psychoactive effects of a plant, and Plato's views about the afterlife were inspired by his participation in the psychedelic-fueled Eleusinian mysteries1.

 And yet Jason Chase has made a movie that glorifies the trigger-happy gunmen who bash down doors to stop people from using plants that grow at their very feet, thereby supporting a Drug War that has caused a civil war in Mexico, turned America's inner cities into shooting galleries, and empowered a self-proclaimed Drug War Hitler in the Philippines.